 After competing in the closest finish in the history of the NCAA Division III Men's Swimming & Diving championship, Denison University has made history.
 The Big Red, who trailed by 35 points entering Saturday's finals, rallied on the fourth and final night to complete a one-point upset of 31-time defending national champion, Kenyon College.

 Denison completed the 20-event championship with 500.5 points while Kenyon College finished with 499.5 points.
-The old saying "every point counts" has never been more true than it was on this night.
+The old saying "every point counts" has never been truer than it was on this night.

 Trailing by just four points heading into the men's three-meter dive competition, the Big Red set their hopes on the shoulders of senior Cody Smith and sophomore Gabe Dixson.
 After strong showings in Thursday's one-meter final, Dixson and Smith matched their outstanding preliminary dive showing with fourth and fifth place finishes, respectively.